Bit depth

 What Is Bit Depth?

-Bit depth, also known as color depth, is defined by the number of bits used to indicate the color of a single pixel.
-It is typically described in bits but can also be expressed in bits-per-pixel.
-In most cases, the more bits, the higher the variety of colors on a display.
-Today, most digital displays are at least 24-bit displays, offering over 16.7 million colors.
+Bit depth, also known as color depth, is the number of bits used to indicate the color of a single pixel.
+It is typically described in bits but can also be expressed in bits-per-channel.
+The more bits, the higher the precision of colors on a display.
+Today, most digital displays are at least 24-bit displays, , that is, 8-bit per RGB channel.
+This means there are 28 = 256 shades of red, 256 shades of green, and 256 shades of blue that can be combined in any way to form a single pixel.
+In total, this means there are 224 different possible combinations, so over 16.7 million different colors are available.

 Bit Depth in Audio